 - Amies medium without charcoal: Are ideal for the isolation of Mycoplasma and Ureaplasma

 - Stuarts medium: Commonly used for transporting specimens suspected of having gonococci.
-Also used for transporting Throat, vaginal, wound and skin swabs that may contain fastidious organisms.
+Also used for transporting Throat, wound and skin swabs that may contain fastidious organisms.

 - Venkatraman Ramakrishnan (VR) medium: Used to transport feces from suspected cholera patients.

-- Sach’s buffered glycerol saline: Used to transport feces from patients suspected to be suffering from bacillary dysentery.
+- Sach’s buffered glycerol saline: Used to transport faeces from patients suspected to be suffering from bacillary dysentery.

 - Anaerobic Transport Medium (ATM): is a mineral salt base semi-solid media with reducing agents designed as a holding medium for maintaining the viability of anaerobic bacteria It contains buffered mineral salts in a semi-solid media with sodium thioglycolate and cysteine added to provide a reduced environment.
 Resazurin may also be added as a redox indicator to reveal exposure to oxygen by turning pink.
 It provides an environment, which maintains viability of most microorganisms without significant multiplication and allows for dilution of inhibitors present in clinical material.
 Examples include thioglycolate broth